 Points of interest:

-- Primary financial ratios (quick profit, gross profit, breaking-even, net profit, return on capital employed (ROCE), stock turnover)
+- Primary financial ratios (quick profit, gross profit, break-even, net profit, return on capital employed (ROCE), stock turnover)

 - Tax returns for the last three years (local and foreign income, sales, excise, and employment filing taxes)